This cuts right to the heart of

 the crisis young black men face every day.

-When we are not at home, relaxed and loved,
+When they are not at home, relaxed and loved,

 We are watching.
-When we are not in the
+When they are in the

-classroom, told we are young, gifted, and black
+classroom, told they are young, gifted, and black

-with the world ahead of us, we are watching.
+with the world ahead of them, we are watching.

-When we make it past our youth and our own
+When they make it past their youth and their own

 family has grown, we are still watching.